Skycoder42/QtAutoUpdater/README.md

 # QtAutoUpdater

-A library to automatically check for updates and install them.
+The Qt auto updater library is a library to automatically check for updates and install them.
 This repository includes:
  - A library with the basic updater (without any GUI) and an update scheduler
  - A second library that requires the first one and adds basic GUI features